anurag708989/CC-Steganography/README.md

-root@kali:~/ctf/tryhackme/CC: stegnography# steghide --extract -sf task7_image_1.jpeg
+steghide --extract -sf task7_image_1.jpeg
 Enter passphrase:
-wrote extracted data to "a.txt". root@kali:~/ctf/tryhackme/CC: stegnography# cat a.tx
+wrote extracted data to "a.txt". cat a.tx cat a.txt
-cat: a.tx: No such file or directory root@kali:~/ctf/tryhackme/CC: stegnography# cat a.txt the key is: superkeykey
+the key is: superkeykey